matheuscscp/gke-metadata-server/README.md

 In a cluster there may also be Pods running on the *host network*, i.e. Pods with the field `spec.hostNetwork` set to `true`.
-The emulator Pods themselves, for example, need to run on the host network in order to listen to TCP/IP connections coming from Pods running on the same Kubernetes node, which are the ones they will serve.
+The emulator Pods themselves, for example, need to run on the host network in order to listen to TCP/IP connections coming from Pods running on the same Kubernetes Node, which are the ones they will serve.
 Just like in the GKE implementation, this design choice makes it such that the (unencrypted) communication never leaves the Node.